cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-math-mathml

-#.
-A :code:`math` element MUST be the top-level of a content MathML tree, as
-   described in :mathml2spec:`MathML 2.0`.
+   1. A :code:`math` element MUST be the top-level of a content MathML tree, as described in :mathml2spec:`MathML 2.0`.

+.. container:: issue-math-child

-#.
-Each element child of a :code:`math` element MUST have
-   an element-type name that is listed in the :ref:`Supported MathML Elements <table_supported_mathml_elements>` table.
+   2. Each element child of a :code:`math` element MUST have an element-type name that is listed in the :ref:`Supported MathML Elements <table_supported_mathml_elements>` table.

+.. container:: issue-math-ci-variable-reference

-#.
-Every variable name given using the MathML :code:`ci` element MUST be a
-   :ref:`variable reference<specC_variable_reference>` to a :code:`variable`
-   within the :code:`component` element that the :code:`math` element is contained.
+   3. Every variable name given using the MathML :code:`ci` element MUST be a :ref:`variable reference<specC_variable_reference>` to a :code:`variable` within the :code:`component` element that the :code:`math` element is contained.

+.. container:: issue-math-cn-units-attribute

-#.
-Any MathML :code:`cn` elements MUST each have an attribute in the
-   :ref:`CellML namespace<specA_cellml_namespace>`, with a local name equal to :code:`units`.
+   4. Any MathML :code:`cn` elements MUST each have an attribute in the :ref:`CellML namespace<specA_cellml_namespace>`, with a local name equal to :code:`units`.
       The value of this attribute MUST be a valid units reference.

+.. container:: issue-math-todo

-#.
-The :code:`cn` element MUST be one of the following
-   :mathml2types:`types` : real or e-notation.
+   5. The :code:`cn` element MUST be one of the following :mathml2types:`types` : real or e-notation.

+.. container:: issue-math-todo

-#.
-The :code:`cn` element MUST be of base 10.
+   6. The :code:`cn` element MUST be of base 10.

 .. _table_supported_mathml_elements: